 High-velocity cloud migrations, whether driven by world-changing events or simply a poorly timed data center exit, require a high level of attention and care.
 In this post, Cloud Architect Tim Perry shares some best practices for accelerated cloud migration.

 I’ve worked with a variety of organizations across several sectors as they plan and execute their migrations to the cloud.
 While each journey to the cloud brings unique hurdles and challenges, high-velocity migrations, often triggered out of necessity rather than long-term transformational strategy, are particularly challenging.
-Read on for best practices I’ve learned for cultivating a successful high-velocity cloud migration — and moreover, benefiting from an accelerated approach to cloud adoption.
+Read on for best practices I’ve learned for cultivating a successful high-velocity cloud migration — and moreover, benefiting from an accelerated approach to cloud adoption, like our Zero to Cloud in 50 days cloud migration experience.

 1. Engage the right people